Force over Distance: Chapter 28

 //Did you just invite me to join the Science Team?//

-//No. What do you want?//
+//No. What do y’want?//

 //Absolutely not.
-I need at least seventy-two hours of warning if I’m going to have to talk to McKay,//
+I need at least seventy-two hours of warning if I’m going to have to talk to McKay.//

 //Okay.
 You got it.//

 Wray pursed her lips.
-“I think it would be worth playing ball on this one,” she said, her dark eyes serious.
-“We have some political leverage to spend after the communications stones disaster; I wouldn’t burn any goodwill ducking this.
+“I think it would be worth playing ball on this one.
+We have some political leverage to spend after the communications stones disaster; I wouldn’t burn any goodwill ducking this.
 It’s just a feasibility assessment.”

 “It’ll just be Carter and McKay?”
 Young asked.
 “Telford’s not coming?”